SC5/mozaik-ext-sheets/README.md

 - The widget tries to provide a generic but easy-to-use way to show content in dashboard.
 - You can also utilise the Sheets functions as the outcome is shown in widget
+- Use format functions to format some cell data
+- Use filter function to leave out some results

 ## Setup